practicalli/clojure/docs/clojure-cli/practicalli-config.md

 [Practicalli Clojure CLI Config](https://github.com/practicalli/clojure-deps-edn){target=_blank} is a user configuration for Clojure CLI tools providing a range of community tools via meaningful aliases, supporting Clojure and ClojureScript development.

-Alias names are designed with qualified keywords that provide context for the use of an alias (`project`, `repl`, `env`, `test`, `inspect`).
+Alias names are designed with qualified keywords that provide context for the use of an alias (`env`, `inspect`, `project`, `repl`, `search` `test`).
 These keywords help with discovery and reduce cognitive load required to remember their purpose.

 Commonly used arguments are included in many alias via `:main-opts` or `:exec-args` which can be overridden on the command line.